Henry Lukin: Military career

-On 1 July 1912 he was appointed as inspector-general of the Permanent Forces of the Union Defence Force with the rank of brigadier-general and in 1914 at the start of World War I he became commander of A-force for the occupation of German South-West Africa.
+On 1 July 1912 he was appointed as inspector-general of the Permanent Forces of the Union Defence Force with the rank of brigadier-general and in 1914 at the start of the First World War he became commander of A-force for the occupation of German South-West Africa.
 In November and December 1914 he took part in operations against the rebels and on 23 September 1914 he fought at the Battle of Sandfontein in German South-West Africa.
 In July 1915 he was appointed as commander of the demobilising force in German South-West Africa and on 11 August 1915 he became general officer commanding, the 1st South African Infantry Brigade.

 In September 1915 he sailed for Britain and then in December 1915 he sailed for Egypt to take part in the campaign against The Senussi Uprising.
 On 6 to 9 February 1916 he was acting commander of the Western Frontier Force in Egypt and on 26 February 1916 he commenced operations against the Senussi Uprising.
-In April 1916 he sailed for Marseilles and on 14 July 1916 the Battle of Delville Wood commenced.
-On 30 November 1916 he was appointed as general officer commanding, the 9th Scottish Division with the rank of major-general.
+In April 1916 he sailed for Marseille and on 14 July 1916 the Battle of Delville Wood commenced.
+On 30 November 1916 he was appointed as general officer commanding, the 9th (Scottish) Division with the temporary rank of major-general.
 In 1917 he was appointed as a Knight Commander of the Order of the Bath (KCB) and awarded the Order of the Nile, 3rd Class by the Sultan of Egypt.
 In April 1918 he was appointed as general officer commanding of the 64th (2nd Highland) Division, Eastern Command in Britain before his retirement later that year.

 On 26 March 1920 he sailed for Cape Town and in July 1921 he was appointed as deputy chair of the Delville Wood Memorial Committee.
 In 1924 he became a member of the Defence Council of South Africa and on 28 October 1924 he was appointed as president of a Defence Commission of Enquiry.

 Family

 In 1891 he married Lily Quinn.
 After Lukin's death, his brother-in-law Reverend R.E.
-Johnston wrote a biography in 1929 titled Ulundi to Delville Wood: The life story of Major-General Sir Henry Timson Lukin, K.C.B., C.M.B., D.S.O., Chevalier Legion dhÌ“onneur, Order of the Nile.
+Johnston wrote a biography in 1929 titled Ulundi to Delville Wood: The life story of Major-General Sir Henry Timson Lukin, K.C.B., C.M.G., D.S.O., Chevalier Legion dhÌ“onneur, Order of the Nile.